Research course

 The MPhil in Biological Science (Pathology) is a full-time one-year research programme.
 Students join an active biomedical research group and conduct an original research project.
 The course aims to provide students with a solid foundation of analytical and laboratory skills, preparing them for a wide range of career options including doctoral studies or industrial research.

-Students write an MPhil thesis, which is examined via an oral examination involving an internal and an external examiner.
+Students write an MPhil thesis, which is examined via an oral examination.
 There is no examined coursework and there are no grades: a successful student gains a pass.
-The department only admits graduate students to the programme and they undertake a research project in an area of their choice in discussion with their selected supervisor.
+Students undertake a research project in an area of their choice in discussion with their selected supervisor.

-This course is suited to those who wish to pursue biomedical research at a level beyond that of an undergraduate degree, providing a solid foundation of laboratory and analytical skills.
+This course is suited to those who wish to pursue biomedical research at a level beyond that of an undergraduate degree, it provides a solid foundation in laboratory and analytical skills.
 Students will become members of an active research laboratory, planning and executing their own original piece of biomedical research.
 They will develop the ability to critically appraise scientific literature while cultivating their intellectual abilities and gaining transferable skills.

 Learning Outcomes